ucfopen/UDOIT/INSTALL_CANVAS.md

 * Redirect URIs: <YOUR_UDOIT_BASE_URL>/lti/authorize/check
 * Configure method: Enter URL
 * JSON URL: <YOUR_UDOIT_BASE_URL>/lti/config
-* If your instance of Canvas is self-hosted, modify the URL under **JWK Method** to point to your canvas instance.
+* If your instance of Canvas is self-hosted, modify the URL under **JWK Method** to point to your Canvas instance.
 * Set Additional Settings
 * Domain: Your UDOIT domain
 * Tool ID: Enter a name